-Idiopathic Respiratory Distress Syndrome is a condition in which premature infants are born with an insufficient amount of their own natural surfactant.
-Meconium Aspiration Syndrome is a similar condition, in which full-term infants are born with meconium in their lungs that depletes the natural surfactant in their lungs.
-Meconium is a baby's first bowel movement in its mother's womb.
-Meconium Aspiration Syndrome can occur if the baby breathes in meconium.
-Both Idiopathic Respiratory Distress Syndrome and Meconium Aspiration Syndrome can be life-threatening as a result of the failure of the lungs to absorb sufficient oxygen.
+Respiratory Distress Syndrome is a condition in which premature infants are born with an insufficient amount of their own natural surfactant.
+Meconium Aspiration Syndrome is a similar condition, in which full-term infants are born with meconium in their lungs which depletes the natural surfactant in their lungs.
+Meconium is a baby's first bowel movement in its mother's womb and Meconium Aspiration Syndrome can occur if the baby breathes it in.
+Both Respiratory Distress Syndrome and Meconium Aspiration Syndrome can be life-threatening as a result of the failure of the lungs to absorb sufficient oxygen.
 These conditions can also deplete natural surfactants in the lungs and result in the need for mechanical ventilation.
-Acute Respiratory Distress Syndrome/Acute Lung Injury can result from a variety of events.
-Some of these events are pneumonia, septic shock (a severe blood infection associated with a severe drop in blood pressure), breathing in the contents of the stomach, trauma, smoke inhalation, near drowning, pancreatitis (inflammation of the pancreas) and head injury.
+Acute Lung Injury/Acute Respiratory Distress Syndrome in adults is a life-threatening disorder for which no approved therapies exist anywhere in the world.
+It is characterized by an excess of fluid in the lungs and decreased oxygen levels in the patient.
+One prominent characteristic is the destruction of surfactants present in lung tissue.
+The conditions are caused by illnesses including pneumonia and septic shock (a toxic condition caused by infection) and events such as smoke inhalation, near drowning, industrial accidents and other traumas.

-Idiopathic Respiratory Distress Syndrome affects approximately 60,000 premature infants per year in the United States with an estimated approximately 120,000 infants receiving surfactant therapy worldwide.
-The incidence of Acute Respiratory Distress Syndrome/Acute Lung Injury ranges between approximately 150,000 and 250,000 patients per year in the United States with a fatality rate as high as 35% to 70%.
+Respiratory Distress Syndrome affects approximately 60,000 premature infants per year in the United States with an estimated approximately 100,000 infants presently receiving surfactant therapy worldwide.
+The incidence of Acute Lung Injury/Acute Respiratory Distress Syndrome ranges between approximately 150,000 and 250,000 patients per year in the United States, with a similar number of patients afflicted in Europe, with a fatality rate as high as 35% to 70%.
 Meconium Aspiration Syndrome affects approximately 22,000 to 26,000 newborn infants per year in the United States with an estimated equal number of newborn infants afflicted per year in the rest of the developed world.